 It is evident from the scheme above that when talking about assessment both teachers and learners need to be aware of the complex network of implications both of the concept and of its practice in different contexts and for different purposes.
-Let's start by considering the three main concepts integral to assessment: validity, reliability, and feasibility.
-An assessment is valid to the extent that it actually does what it claims to do, providing evidence for a precise account of a student's competence.
-Recent views of validity focus on the validity of decisions, conclusions, or consequences.
+Let us start by considering the three main concepts integral to assessment; validity, reliability and feasibility.
+An assessment is "valid" to the extent that it actually does what it claims to do, providing evidence for a precise account of a student's competence.
+Recent views of validity focus on the validity of decisions, conclusions or consequences.
+Data collected during a performance or a text allow testers to draw conclusions, make evaluations, take decisions.
 Assessments produce certain results, such as grades, passing or failing, or the attainment of a certain CEFR level.
 Validity depends on targeting precisely the object of assessment and not confusing it with irrelevant factors.
 The concept of validity needs to be finely tuned as it implies acceptance and recognition.
-A idea of "face-validity" refers to the subjective impression - by teachers, students, or others - of the degree to which a test is representative of what it is meant to evaluate.
+The idea of "face validity" refers to the subjective impression - by teachers, students or others - of the degree to which a test is representative of what it is meant to evaluate.
 This concept is linked to objectivity and to the idea of quality standards.
 Oral and written benchmarks therefore play an important role.
 It is also important to consider content validity: if an aspect of language or competence is taught or studied, it needs to be assessed.

-Reliability refers to consistency across situations, opportunities, and people.
+"Reliability" refers to consistency across situations, opportunities and people.
 A person should be classified in the same way when taking the same test twice.
-Also important is the precision of that classification in reference to a norm.
+Even more important is the precision of that classification with reference to a norm.
 Similarly, agreement between assessors is an aspect of reliability.
-Whatever the classification decision, be it dividing learners into "masters" and "non-masters" or rating them on a scale (e.g., B1/B1+/B2) it is important to specify the criteria chosen and the procedures implemented to reach a certain judgement.
+Whatever the classification decision, be it dividing learners into "masters" and "non-masters" or rating them on a scale (for example, B1/B1+/B2) it is important to specify the criteria chosen and the procedures implemented to reach a certain judgment.

 Two questions are fundamental to correlating assessments reliably: "What is assessed?" and "How is the performance assessed?"
 The CEFR is based on these two assumptions.
 They can therefore be used to specify the content of assessments and to produce criteria to establish if a learning goal has been achieved or not.
-Consequently, these assumptions can help to answer a third question: "How can we compare?".
+Consequently, these assumptions can help to answer a third question: "How can we compare?"
 Indeed, clarifying the first two issues enables comparison between exams and qualification systems.

-Assessment involves several factors related to contexts, cultures, and assessment traditions.
+Assessment involves several factors related to contexts, cultures and assessment traditions.
 Choosing among different types of assessment requires carefully selecting procedures consistent with the assessment goal in its appropriate context.
 The CEFR proposes a series of 26 types of assessment organised in 13 pairs, which are at once distinct and complementary.